course-details-portlet

 The teaching alternates between teaching in major groups, working in seminar classes, and working in smaller groups.

 The teaching emphasizes varied forms of work to develop the student's educational knowledge, skills, and general competence.
-Furthermore, emphasis is placed on interdisciplinary studies, through a group-based research and development project with an associated process report.
-The R&D project thesis is based on social science research methodology and on central topics in the subject PPU4603 Educational Theory.
+Furthermore, emphasis is placed on interdisciplinary studies, through a group-based research and development work.
+The R&D work is based on central topics in the subject PPU4603 Educational Theory.
 Criteria and literature for this assignment will be given at the beginning of the semester.
-Mandatory activities will be linked to each assignment, and these activities and assignments will culminate with an oral presentation and an R&D report.

 A certification responsibility has been ascribed to NTNU, to ensure that students master key competences for their future profession as teachers for grades 8-13.
 It is essential that students develop into independent and responsible teachers who are able to cooperate with peer students and future colleagues.
 Personal effort is important not only for own learning, but also for peers' and colleagues' professional development.
 A minimum of 75 % attendance is hence required to be allowed to sit the exam in the course.
 All obligatory activities must be approved before students can sit the exams.